o2r-project/erc-spec/docs/user-guide/template.md

-# User guide: ERC template - WORK IN PROGRESS
+# User guide: ERC template

 If you want to create an ERC for your research already at the beginning, and not "post-hoc" after your research is complete, these templates can hopefully help.
 They are divided into specific domains to be more concrete.